jm-willy/common_motif_discovery/README.md

 # Common Motif Discovery
-Python tool to find a common DNA, RNA or amino acid subsequence common to several sequences
+Python bioinformatic tool to find a common DNA, RNA or amino acid subsequence common to several sequences.

 ### Motivation
 There's an obvious lack of cell, tissue and stage specific motifs for accurate gene expression.
-Intended to easily find common substrings motifs across input strings.
-The only alternative is Homer ( Hypergeometric Optimization of Motif EnRichment ) and is rather stringent, difficult to use and not crossplatform.
+Intended to make easy to find common substrings motifs across input strings.
+The only alternative is Homer ( Hypergeometric Optimization of Motif EnRichment ) which is rather stringent, difficult to use and limited to Linux systems.

 ## Algorithm description
 - get every kmer of base length (5)